Mark Saunders (police officer)

-Mark Saunders OOM (born 1962) is a retired Canadian police officer who served as chief of police with the Toronto Police Service (TPS) from April 26, 2015 to July 31, 2020.
+Mark Saunders OOM (born 1962) is a Canadian politician and retired police officer who served as chief of police with the Toronto Police Service (TPS) from 2015 to 2020.

+Saunders was the Progressive Conservative (PC) candidate in Don Valley West in the 2022 Ontario election where he finished second behind Liberal candidate Stephanie Bowman.
+Saunders was a candidate for mayor of Toronto in the 2023 by-election, where he came in third, to winner Olivia Chow and runner-up Ana Bailão.
+Saunders' candidacy was described as a "law and order" campaign.

 Early life and education

-Saunders was born in England to Jamaican parents.
+In 1962, Saunders was born in England to Jamaican parents.
 His family moved from England to Quebec in 1967, and in 1969, they settled in Milton, Ontario.
 He was student council president while attending Milton District High School, and also attended W. I. Dick Middle School, J.M.
 Denyes School, and Martin Street Middle School.
-He earned an honours bachelor of applied science in justice studies from the University of Guelph-Humber.
+He earned an honours bachelor of applied science in justice studies from the University of Guelph-Humber shortly after his appointment as Toronto Chief of Police.

 Toronto Police Service

 Saunders began his policing career after graduating from high school.
 Before being appointed chief in 2015, he held the position of deputy chief in charge of specialized operations command.
 He has had assignments with professional standards, urban street gang unit, intelligence division, drug squad, community safety command, and emergency task force, and served as the unit commander of the homicide squad.